There are a few common issues that can prevent calling from working. To troubleshoot, start by trying this:

 - Make sure Focus assist is turned off.
 To do this: right click the Action Center icon on the taskbar, select Focus Assist, then Off.

 - Close the Your Phone app and reopen it.

 - If none of above work, please reboot your PC.

 - Turn Bluetooth off and on again.
-To do this, swipe downwards from the top of your screen to reveal the Android Notification panel, tap the Bluetooth icon to turn it off/on.
+To do this, swipe downward from the top of your screen to reveal the Android Notification panel, tap the Bluetooth icon to turn it off/on.

-If calling still isn't working, try these steps:
+If calling still isn't working, continue on to additional troubleshooting below.

-Your phone and PC may have failed to automatically connect via Bluetooth.
-From your phone, try to connect your devices manually by:
+Your Android device and PC may have failed to automatically connect via Bluetooth.
+From your Android device, try to connect your devices manually by:

 - Swiping downwards from the top of your screen to reveal the Android Notification panel.
 Tap and hold the Bluetooth icon.